kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 *  Allow a `Burstable` pod to define that memory and CPU resource limits should be set on the level of the Pod.
 *  Prevent the developer from having to micro-manage the memory and CPU resource assignments for different containers in the same pod.
 *  Keep the current `Burstable` behavior as the default.

+For workloads in the `Burstable` QoS level, the resource usage profile can be relativly dynamic.
+Memory and CPU can be required suddenly for a short period of time, and afterwards relinquished.
+By utilizing the Linux cgroup controllers this usage profile can be managed directly by the Linux kernel.

 ### Non-Goals